MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 a signature is a field and a scalar
 |---- field 32bytes (Fp) ---|----- scalar 32bytes (Fq) ----|
-Use the same hex-encoded represenation as described above for the public keys for each of the 32byte chunks.
+Use the same hex-encoded representation as described above for the public keys for each of the 32byte chunks.
 ```

 #### Parse Endpoint